mui/toolpad/docs/data/toolpad/studio/how-to-guides/embed-pages.md

-# Embedding Toolpad pages
+# Embedding Toolpad Studio pages

-<p class="description">Toolpad pages can be embedded anywhere you want to use them.</p>
+<p class="description">Toolpad Studio pages can be embedded anywhere you want to use them.</p>

 ## Using an `iframe`